 "Mocking up concepts that are completely bollocks is a natural part of good design"

 Once we've sat down with the customer and are on the same page as to what is needed, we can grab a coffee, a pencil and head over to the paper.

 There are no rules in this phase, you have full creative licence to approach this however you see fit, just get some ideas out of your head onto paper.

-The sketching phase is all about weeding out the useless concepts, if you find yourself sketching out ideas that are completely rubbish, then you're on the right track.
-Mocking up concepts that are completely bollocks is a natural part of good design.
+The sketching phase is all about weeding out the useless concepts, if you find yourself sketching out ideas that are complete rubbish, then you're on the right track.
+Mocking up concepts that are complete bollocks is a natural part of good design.

 As you progress with this stage you will notice with each sketch you'll feel better and better about them.

 You can take your favourites from the sketches, trace them onto a new piece of paper, then evolve that concept into other concepts.
 This helps you to visually weed out the bad ideas, and evolve the good ones.

 It's also important to keep going within these sketches and bring them as close to the final product as possible, as this will save you time in later stages.